YWCA Women’s Triathlon is better organized and more enjoyable when participants know as many details as possible.

 After completing the bike course, you will return to the transition area and rack your bike in the SAME place it was before.
 Make sure that your race number is clearly showing on the FRONT of your body, and head out on the run at the “Run Out” exit.

 When you have finished, you will be given your Finisher award.
 Take the time to stretch and partake of the free food and water!
 Join in cheering for the other participants as they finish.
 Finishers will not be allowed back into the transition area until the final biker has returned from the bike course and left the transition area on the run, ensuring a fair and safe event for all participants.
-This will take place at approximately 10:30 or 11:00 am.
+This will take place at approximately 11:00 am.

 Stay for awards and prizes!
 Our sponsors are providing many great raffle prizes!
 The awards ceremony will begin shortly after the Final Finisher crosses the finish line, and awards are scheduled for approximately 11:30 am.